vsemi/vsemi_tof_camera/README.md

 ## Before run the examples, make sure your Sentinel ToF Camera plugged in, and current user has permission to read the serial port.

-For Linux system:
+To grant serial port permission for Linux system:

-sudo chmod a+rw /dev/ttyACM0
+    #sudo chmod a+rw /dev/ttyACM0

 ### Pre-requisites